Zishan9309/Task-Management/Task Management/README.md

-## Employee-Task-Management-System
+## Task Management System
 ### Description
-An Employee Task Management System is a designed to streamline and organize the assignment, tracking, and completion of tasks within an organization.
-It enables managers to assign tasks to employees, set priorities and deadlines, and monitor progress, while employees can access their task assignments, deadlines, and associated details.
-Employees can access their assigned tasks and update it's status, fostering productivity and efficient workflow management.
-Ultimately, an Employee Task Management System helps businesses optimize their workflow, boost efficiency, and achieve their goals with greater ease.
+This system helps organizations assign, track, and manage employee tasks efficiently.
+Managers can create tasks, set priorities and deadlines, and monitor progress, while employees can view their assigned tasks and update their status.
+It improves workflow management, boosts productivity, and supports smooth team coordination.
 ### Technology Used
 * Front End - HTML, CSS, JavaScript
 * Back End - PHP